valkey-io/valkey-py/docs/advanced_features.rst

 Note: Since we're running in a separate thread, there's no way to handle messages that aren't automatically handled with registered message handlers.
-Therefore, redis-py prevents you from calling run_in_thread() if you're subscribed to patterns or channels that don't have message handlers attached.
+Therefore, valkey-py prevents you from calling run_in_thread() if you're subscribed to patterns or channels that don't have message handlers attached.